NeuralSight/NeuralSight-documentation.github.io/README.md

 # Company Charter

+## Introduction
+Neural Labs Africa is an innovative medical technology company screening Medical Images for Radiologists & Hospitals in real-time to identify diseases such as Pneumonia and Tuberculosis.

+## Vision
+To positively impact healthcare by using AI, a revolutionary technology to democratize access to diagnostic healthcare.

+## Structure
+Neural Labs Africa is founded by two passionate Machine Learning Engineers towards solving Africa's most pressing challenges using technology.

 ## THE PROBLEM
 In Africa, healthcare services are overused yet under-resourced challenging healthcare providers with a significant burden to diseases.
 A patient’s wait time to receive analyzed lab